-While she was waiting in line to check out and pay the bill, she watched a nice man in front of her start to cry when he realized he did not have enough money to cover treatment for his dog and was told that he could put his dog “down” if treatment was not feasible.
+While she was waiting in line to check out and pay the bill, she watched a nice man in front of her start to cry when he realized he did not have enough money to cover treatment for his dog.
+He was told that he could put his dog “down” if treatment were not feasible.
 Somehow, I knew that that kind of “down” was not the kind that my mom says when my mom wants me to lay down and stay.
-My mom asked the man if she could help and gave him the money he needed to save his dog.
+My mom asked the man if she could help.
+She gave him the money he needed to save his dog.

 That was the start of something big!
-She realized that there were probably a lot of pet parents out there who were struggling financially and at risk of losing their pets because they could not afford expensive emergency vet treatment.
+She realized that there were probably many pet parents out there who were struggling financially and at risk of losing their pets because they could not afford expensive emergency vet treatment.
 That is when she started “Action for Animals Maine.”
-She and her great volunteer friends have raised money and helped a lot of pets in the last year and a half.
+She and her great volunteer friends have raised money and helped many pets in the last year and a half.

 I hope you enjoy this first issue!
 There is a lot of news to share with you.
-We’ve had some great events this summer, even with the restrictions that led to cancellations of our bigger events.
+We’ve had some great events this summer, even with the restrictions that led to our bigger events’ cancellations.